Mother of 12-year-old girl injured at Indiana mall shooting speaks out - NewsBreak

 “It was superficial, so it was not lodged in any bone or anything, and they were able to remove it right away, so she should be fine,” said Alison.
 She will be on antibiotics for the next week but will not need stitches, just a bandage.

 “We are so, so grateful, so grateful, and I feel so horrible for the people who did not get to have their family under their roof last night, and we did.
-We’re so lucky, so lucky,” expressed Alison.3 wanted in Old Navy theft
+We’re so lucky, so lucky,” expressed Alison.Brand new 55,000 square foot Veterans Clinic opening in Columbus

 Alison was also thankful for the Bartholomew County man who shot the gunman .